apache/comdev-site/source/newcommitter.md

 All new committers **must** adhere to the [Apache Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).

-Each PMC may want to create their own supplemental committer guidelines; here are the [Apache Forrest committer guidelines](https://forrest.apache.org/committed.html).
+Each PMC may want to create their own supplemental committer guidelines, such as a minimum number of contributions, or number of months active on the project.
+We encourage you to not make this bar artificially high.

 The following are some points to consider when assessing a candidate's qualifications for committership.